danielss0n/json_creator/README.md

 # json_creator
-A little code that turns string lists into an array with each item separate
+A little code that turns string lists into an formatted json

 ## Instructions:
 1. Open your terminal in the root directory and run npm init;